mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: River Severn in Worcestershire
-- River levels continue to rise as a result of widespread heavy rainfall last Friday.
+- er levels remain high as a result of widespread heavy rainfall last Friday.
 Flooding may continue over the next few days.
-Flooding may affect low lying land and roads adjacent to the river from Highley to Tewkesbury, including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
+Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury, including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate is closed at Upton upon Severn.
-Predicted peaks: - Bewdley 3.9m to 4.2m on 18/11 AM, Worcester 4.6m to 4.7m on 18/11 AM, Diglis 4.5m to 4.6m on 18/11 AM, Kempsey Yacht Club 6.6m to 6.7m on 18/11 AM, Saxons Lode 4.9m to 5.0m on 19/11 AM.
+Observed peaks: - Bewdley 3.85m on 18/11, Worcester 4.65m on 17/11, Diglis 4.45m on 17/11, Kempsey Yacht Club 6.65m on 17/11 AM, Saxons Lode 4.95m on 17/11 AM.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 11:00AM on 18 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 19 November 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
-- River levels continue to rise as a result of widespread heavy rainfall.
-Flooding is expected to continue today 17 November 2025, and over the next few days.
+- River levels remain high as a result of widespread heavy rainfall.
+Flooding is expected to continue  over the next few days.
 Flooding may affect property and roads around Mill Avon Riverside including minor roads at Tirley, Chaceley, Hasfield, Hawbridge, Lower Lode, Ashleworth, Deerhurst, Wainlode and Apperley.
-Predicted peak:- at Mythe 4.1m to 4.2m on 17/11 AM.
+Observed peak:- at Mythe 4.15 on 17/11 AM.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 11:00AM on 18 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 19 November 2025 or as the situation changes.

 - Flood warning: River Severn at Apperley and The Leigh
-- Rising river levels are expected to cause flooding today.
+- River levels remain high as a result of widespread heavy rainfall.
 Flooding is expected to continue  over the next few days.
 Flooding may affect the B4213 at Haw Bridge.
-Predicted peak:- Haw Bridge 4.9m to 4.95m on 17/11 AM.
+Observed peak:- Haw Bridge 4.95m on 17/11 AM.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 11:00AM on 18 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 19 November 2025 or as the situation changes.

-- Warning no longer in force: River Avon at Strensham and Bredon
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.

 <!-- flood_marker ends -->